hoangteo0103/LABOOOMXA/README.md

 # LABOOOMXA
-This is the LABOOOMXA game created by my group
+This is the LABOOOMXA game created by HCMUS group.

 ## Members
 * Tran Tuan Viet - HCMUS - 21APCS